 Cyber Catastrophe

-Simon Ruffle, Andrew Coburn, Danny Ralph
+Simon Ruffle, Andrew Coburn, Danny Ralph, Gary Bowman

 July 2013

 Abstract

 The cyber threat landscape is evolving with new aspects of the threat emerging all the time.
 This report examines the risk from a business perspective.
 We have built a framework for classifying cyber threat and compiled a database of significant past attacks.
 We examine approaches to measuring vulnerabilities to attacks and whether the risk has industry sector and geographic variations.